 In essence, we telephone the brokers and ask them to find somebody who can lend us the amount we need and for the required term, for example, are we happy for the money to be called back at any time or do we want to fix it to a particular date.
 We aren't fussy about who lends us the money and the brokers currently charge commission at 1% of interest due.
 There is no commission charge for undertaking investment transactions via the brokers.

-The last time we borrowed via the brokers was back in 2009/10.
+The last time we borrowed was in 2009/10.